-Employee privacy rights are rules that limit employer's access to employee's an possessions/person; limit monitoring employee actions and communications: limit and intruding on personal lives.
+Employee privacy rights are rules that limit employer's access to an employee's possessions/person; limit monitoring employee actions and communications; and limit intruding on personal lives.
 The more technology you use in the workplace, the more accurate and detailed a picture of you can build up about your personal life, habits and activities.
 Keep this in mind about all workplace activities.